thibaudk/ossia.github.io/_score_features/scenario.md

 - Drop from the device explorer to an interval: create an automatoin curve.
 - Drop from the library explorer to an interval: create a process.
 - Drop a media from the library or the system to an interval: create a process.
+- Drop from the object list into a slot or in the interval

 #### Moving processes around
 - Drag the little ☰ icon somewhere else in the timeline.
   - In the same interval: reorders